Critter Notices

 [via ►PayPal or: Square]

 Happy minion Happy minion — last donation was recent.
-A big Thank You! to Morgan Sowell, Rachel Messinger, Larry Hodges, and lots of other Critterfolk for their contributions!
+About $5900 to go.
+A big Thank You! to Philip Lindeman, Mae Carmel Walters, Edward Moore, and lots of other Critterfolk for their contributions!

 Critters is entirely funded by donations from Critterfolk like you, so yours is most appreciated.
 Click here to make the minions happy.
 Every dollar helps.
 Thanks for your support!